nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 Requirements to software and settings:

 * an installed and configured RHEL (v7.3 or newer; 8.0 or newer;) x86-64 operating system;
+* if using RHEL version 7, Java 17 should be installed manually;
 * if the security server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the security server are allowed (**reference data: 1.4; 1.5; 1.6; 1.7**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide;
 * if the security server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.9**).

+#### 2.3.1 Installing Java 17 (RHEL 7 only)

+*This is an optional step only for RHEL 7.*

+Java 17 is a prerequisite for running the Security Server.
+However, it is not included in the default repository and should be installed manually.
+Sample installation steps for Azul JDK are provided below, but other JDK distributions can also be used.

+Follow these steps to install Azul Java 17 on RHEL 7:
+* Check the current java version:

+        java -version

+If the current Java version is 17, following steps should be skipped.

+* Add the Azul repository to your system:

+        sudo yum install -y https://cdn.azul.com/zulu/bin/zulu-repo-1.0.0-1.noarch.rpm

+* Install Java 17 (Zulu JDK):

+        sudo yum -y install zulu17-jdk-headless

+* Verify the installation:

+        java -version

+The output should contain Java version 17.
+If it does not, set the default Java version to 17 using *alternatives*:

+        sudo alternatives --config java

 ### 2.4 Preparing OS